• Skip to primary navigation

 Primary City and County of Residence and Work:

-Major Fields of Work: Community service, Helped organize National Association for the Advancement of Colored People.
+Major Fields of Work: Community service, National Association for the Advancement of Colored People.

-She moved to Reno with her husband in 1938 and found work as a maid.
-Alice remembered that when she took up residence in Reno typically restaurant signs announced “No Colored Trade Solicited” or “No Negroes Allowed,” and even on one restaurant window, “No Indians, dogs, or Negroes Allowed.”
+She moved to Reno with her husband, Alfred O. Smith, in 1938 and found work as a maid.
+Alice remembered that when she took up residence in Reno typical restaurant signs announced, “No Colored Trade Solicited” or “No Negroes Allowed,” and even on one restaurant window, “No Indians, dogs, or Negroes Allowed.”

 Amongst her many honors were being chosen as Nevada delegate to the United Nations Conference in San Francisco in 1974; delegate to the President’s White House Conference on Aging in 1971; delegate to the Federation of the Blind Conference in Hawaii, being appointed to the State Welfare Board by Governor Mike O’Callaghan, as well as the State Advisory Committee for Older Americans, the State Advisory Board on Home Nursing, and the Nevada Foster Grandparents Board.
 She served as chairperson for the Economic Opportunity Board of Washoe County and was selected for “Who’s Who Among Black Americans” in 1975.
 That same year she was chosen as the “Woman of the Year” by the Sparks Business and Professional Women’s Club.